-- you did not sprecify an ePID in the command line and - you haven't used -i or - the file specified by -i cannot be opened or - the file specified by -i does not contain the application-guid for the KMS request

--r0 means there are no random ePIDs. vlmcsd simply issues default ePIDs that are built into the binary at compile time.
+- you did not sprecify an ePID in the command line and - you haven't used -i or - the file specified by -i cannot be opened or - the file specified by -i does not contain an ePID for the KMS request - -r0 means there are no random ePIDs. vlmcsd simply issues default ePIDs that are built into the binary at compile time.
 Pro: behaves like real KMS server that also always issues the same ePID.
-Con: Microsoft may start blacklisting again and the default ePID may not work any longer.

--r1 instructs vlmcsd to generate random ePIDs when the program starts or receives a SIGHUP signal and uses these ePIDs until it is stopped or receives another SIGHUP.
+Con: Microsoft may start blacklisting again and the default ePID may not work any longer. - -r1 instructs vlmcsd to generate random ePIDs when the program starts or receives a SIGHUP signal and uses these ePIDs until it is stopped or receives another SIGHUP.
 Most other KMS emulators generate a new ePID on every KMS request.
 This is easily detectable.
 Microsoft could just modify sppsvc.exe in a way that it always sends two identical KMS requests in two RPC requests but over the same TCP connection.
 If both KMS responses contain the different ePIDs, the KMS server is not genuine. -r1 is the default mode. -r1 also ensures that all three ePIDs (Windows, Office 2010 and Office 2013) use the same OS build number and LCID (language id).

-If vlmcsd has been started by an internet superserver, -r1 works identically to -r2.
+If vlmcsd has been started by an internet superserver, -r1 works almost identically to -r2.
+The only exception occurs if you send more than one activation request over the same TCP connection.
 This is simply due to the fact that vlmcsd is started upon a connection request and does not stay in memory after servicing a KMS request.
+Consider using -r0 or -w, -G, -0, -3 and -6 when starting vlmcsd by an internet superserver.